The meeting was held over the internet via a Zoom video conference. The following people were present:

 |Rémi De Cristofaro||VA3DRI||Member||FN25||Yes||Yes|

-The meeting was opened by the President, Charles (VA3CPY) at 7:13 pm.
-There were two visitors attending the meeting.
+The meeting was opened by the President, Charles (VA3CPY) at 7:08 pm.
+There were no visitors attending the meeting.

-Bert (VE2ZAZ) posted a draft version of the September 2021 meeting minutes on the website prior to this meeting.
+Bert (VE2ZAZ) posted a draft version of the September 2022 meeting minutes on the Club website prior to this meeting.
 Moved by him that the minutes be adopted as posted on the website.
-Seconded by Mike (VE3MKX).
+Seconded by Karen (VA3IGO).
 The motion was carried.

 Vice President’s Report